COGS18/COGS18.github.io/_sources/assets/intro/syllabus.md

 Students are encouraged to attend lecture live.
 All lectures will be podcast.
 However, during lecture, students will be given time to complete small coding challenges on their own, and will have the opportunity to see their classmates' thoughts during lecture.

 To incentivize attendance, we will use iclicker for in-class Q&A (using either a physical iclicker or a remote).
-Students will receive a small amount of extra credit for *each* lecture attended, up to a total of 2% extra credit.
+Students will receive a small amount of extra credit for *each* lecture attended, up to a *total* of 2% extra credit.
 To earn credit in a given day, students must respond to at least 50% of the questions asked on that day (correctness does not matter).
-Students are free to attend either lecture time *except on Exam days*.
-Note that students must create an iclicker Student account using your ucsd.edu email.
+Students are free to attend either lecture time.
+Note that students must create an iclicker Student account using your ucsd.edu email, and a subscription is required.
 See instructions [here](https://mhe.my.site.com/iclicker/s/article/How-to-Register-a-Remote-in-the-iClicker-Student-App).

 ### Coding Labs (15\%)